In our society today, dreams tend to be overlooked.

-Surveys have shown consistently for decades now that public speaking is one of people’s greatest fears.
+Surveys have shown consistently for decades now that public speaking is one of the people’s greatest fears.
 The thought of standing in front of a group of complete strangers leaves them feeling helpless and vulnerable.

 In real life people who fear public speaking would refuse to give a speech in front of a large group.
 They would need a safe environment to expose themselves to this level of public speaking; lucid dreaming provides such an opportunity.

-Fears are something that traumatize many people, whether it’s a fear of heights or spiders.
+Fears are something that traumatizes many people, whether it’s a fear of heights or spiders.
 These people will likely not feel comfortable facing these fears in real life.
 Lucid dreaming presents the opportunity to face these fears in a dream, instead of real life.